Read | Listen| Write

 lightning,

-It flashes brightest when you collide with destiny.
+Lightning flashes brightest when it collides with destiny.

 Thunder